districtr/districtr/docs/06charts/datalayersplugin.md

 # The Data Layers Plugin

-As the [`ToolsPlugin`] serves as the function that displays a list of map tools and a [user interface] radio button, checkboxes and sliders that allow users to control their properties, the `DataLayersPlugin` loads information and UI related to data including toggles and tables.
+As the [`ToolsPlugin`] serves as the function that displays a list of map tools and [user interface] radio buttons, checkboxes and sliders that allow users to control their properties, the `DataLayersPlugin` loads information and UI related to data including toggles and tables.
-In the districtr document, we see this in the "Data Layers" [tab] that has sections for map display options, tables related to race and demographics  and overlays related to population, coalition and elections.
+In the [`Toolbar`], these are collected in the "Data Layers" [tab] that has sections for map display options, tables related to race and demographics and overlays related to population, coalition and elections.

-The Data Layers Plugin is listed in `views/edit.js` as applicable when in editing default and communityId mode, but not when we're in `coi2` mode.
+The Data Layers Plugin is listed in `views/edit.js` as applicable when in we edit in the `"default"` and `"communityId mode"`, but not when we're in the "`coi2`" mode.

 [@maxhully] innaugrated plugins with a commit on Tues., Apr.
 23, 2019.
-These plugins have been heavily maintained since, with the addition of [@mapmeld]'s  starting in Sept.
-2019, healthy maintenance by [@jenni-niels] and recent updates by [@jdeschler].
+These plugins have been heavily maintained since, with [@mapmeld]'s additions and [@jenni-niels]'s healthy maintenance starting in Sept.
+2019.
+More recent updates have been applied by [@jdeschler].

 <img src="../pics/datalayersplugin.png" width=50%>

-## districtr/src/plugins/data-layers-plugin.js
+## [/src/plugins/data-layers-plugin.js]

 The `data-layers-plugin.js` file holds a single default plugin `DataLayersPlugin(editor)` that is created when the [`Editor`] is initialized.
 Having taken a list of plugins from `edit.js`, the `Editor` calls each plugin one by one using itself as the parameter.

-The foundation for this plugin is the new  `LayerTab(...)` created to hold each [`Section`] in described below.
-We add elements to this local variable `tab` until we apply `toolbar.addTab(tab)` to have it render inside the document right-hand panel.
+The foundation for this plugin is a `LayerTab(...)` created to hold each [`Section`] described below.
+We add elements to this local `tab` until and apply `toolbar.addTab(tab)` to have it render inside the document right-hand panel Toolbar.

 ### Communities/District Section